Wetlands

 Bogs

 Bogs are peat-filled depressions that receive their water and nutrients from rainfall.
 Peat consists of partially decomposed plants.
 Bogs are extremely low in mineral nutrients and tend to be strongly acidic.
 They are typically covered with a carpet of Sphagnum mosses.
-Bogs can take several years to form and are extremely rare in the southern part of the province, through common through Northern Ontario.
+Bogs can take several years to form and are extremely rare in the southern part of the province, though common through Northern Ontario.

 Fens